 I was born in Indiana and grew up in Iowa, Kentucky, and Illinois.
-I earned degrees from the University of Louisville and the University of Illinois, and served in the U.S. Army with the 8th Infantry Division in Germany during the height of the Cold War.
+I earned degrees from the University of Louisville and the University of Illinois, and served in the army with the 8th Infantry Division in Germany during the height of the Cold War.

 A mathematician and cartographer by training, I began my career with R.R.
-Donnelley Cartographic Services in Lancaster, Pennsylvania, at the time the largest custom mapping firm in the country and later the industry spinoff that would become known as MapQuest.
-I’ve also been a factory worker, a chef, a jeweler, and a teacher.
+Donnelley Cartographic Services in Lancaster, Pennsylvania, at the time the largest custom mapping firm in the country.
+I’ve also been a chef, a jeweler, and an educator.

-I like to draw and paint.
-I’m a devoted rock hound and tree hugger.
+My hobbies include art, music, and nature.
 I’m relearning the piano and clarinet, old friends from boyhood.